About transistors - Part 7 : cascading structures

 Write a comment

-What is the last letter of the word ldcrw?
+What is the fourth letter of the word zvxomo?